 What time of year is radon highest?

-The winter months is also when homeowners typically don’t have their windows open to allow the outdoor air inside, which helps circulate and clean the air inside during the warmer months.
+In winter, homeowners typically don’t have their windows open to allow the outdoor air inside, which helps circulate and clean the air inside during the warmer months.

 What radon detectors should Home Inspectors use?